-- 6. These are agreements for the sale of goods which immediately become the property of the customer and is payable by installments.
+6. These are agreements for the sale of goods which immediately become the property of the customer and is payable by instalments.
 Under this type of agreement, the supply is usually financed by a credit service provider.
 The credit service provider pays the supplier for the goods and the customer owes a sum of money (unsecured loan) to the credit service provider.
-The credit service provider cannot repossess the goods if the customer fails to keep up the installment payments.
-Normally the credit service provider will charge higher interest rate to cover the risk. - 7.
-Please refer to GST Guide on Islamic Banking for the tax implication on the underlying sale and purchase agreement between Islamic bank and customer for the purpose of providing financing.
+The credit service provider cannot repossess the goods if the customer fails to keep up the instalment payments.
+Normally the credit service provider will charge higher interest rate to cover the risk.